An international Christmas

 Law student from Nigeria

 “I am looking forward to experiencing a Christmas Market.
-I would advise international students to find the perfect people to spend Christmas with, experience the UK’s culture, try things you can’t find in your country (my first Christmas here I tried ice skating) and do some charity work (Christmas is a great time to give back)!”
+I would advise international students to find the perfect people to spend Christmas with, experience the UK’s culture, try things you can’t find in your country.
+In my first Christmas here I tried ice skating.
+Or perhaps do some charity work (Christmas is a great time to give back)!”

 Check out the BVSC website for volunteering opportunities in and around Birmingham.